-> One of the last steps in the champagne making process includes the addition of a dose of sugar before shipping the bottle.
-The amount of sugar added will define the different styles of Champagne, and will always be indicated on the label.
+One of the last steps in the champagne making process includes the addition of a dose of sugar before shipping the bottle.
+The amount of sugar added will define the style of the Champagne, and will always be indicated on the label.

-> 90% of the champagne you can buy is “brut” but there are other styles.
+90% of the champagne you can buy is “brut” but there are other styles.
 Here is the scale of the different doses of residual sugar:

-> Brut Nature (or non dose or dosage zero) = no added sugar or less than 3 gr / litre
+Brut Nature (or non dosé or zéro dosage) = no added sugar or less than 3 gr / litre

-> Extra-Brut = 0 – 6 gr sugar / litre
+Extra-Brut = 0 – 6 gr sugar / litre

 Brut = less than 12 gr sugar / litre